PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 > Estimated time: 10 minutes

-You learned this morning to use the PostgreSQL specific language to insert or read data, sort these data, linking certain data to each other, etc.
+This morning, you learned to use SQL to insert or read data, sort these data, linking certain data to each other, etc.

 You have most likely noticed two important problems:

-- > Writing and executing these queries by hand is a tedious task
+- > Writing and executing these queries by hand is a tedious task 🙁
 - > When you wanted to search for artists by type of music, you had to write the raw type in your query.
->

 > But how to use the same kind of request for another model, especially if it is unknown in advance?
 >
 > In short, the queries were not dynamic.